 Stowe is one of Vermont’s most popular winter destinations, and it’s easy to understand why.
 Take a stroll on Main Street (Route 100) and see the classic Stowe Community Church.
 Stop by the fantastic Vermont Ski & Snowboard Museum, Shaw’s General Store, or the Country Store on Main.
 After a day on the slopes at Stowe Mountain Resort, head over to the Alchemist Brewery and Visitor Center, and grab dinner at Piecasso or Idletyme Brewing.
 Visit www.gostowe.com.

 Weston is another town that is close to my heart.
-Dave and I were married in Weston in 2004 and we’ve returned over the years to stay or dine at the lovely Inn at Weston.
+Dave and I were married in Weston in 2004 and we’ve returned over the years to visit.
 Weston is a romantic place, and it’s absolutely magical during the winter months.
-Explore the famous Vermont Country Store or stop by the Weston Village Christmas Shop, Village Green Gallery, and Weston Village Store.
-If you want to ski, try Magic Mountain in Londonderry or Okemo in Ludlow.
+Explore the famous Vermont Country Store or stop by the Weston Village Christmas Shop and Weston Village Store.
+If you want to ski, try Magic Mountain or Viking Nordic Center in Londonderry, or Okemo in Ludlow.
 Visit www.weston-vermont.com.

 What are your favorite Vermont towns to visit in the winter?

 Janet MahanPosted at 22:04h, 04 December

 Love Warren, Waitsfield, Waterbury.
 My heritage is there going back over 200 years.
 Beautiful historic area

 Hi Janet — Wow, that is impressive!
 The Mad River Valley is an incredible place — just beautiful and timeless.
 Thanks for saying hello! -Erica